The Faerie Queene: Summary

-Book I is centred on the virtue of holiness as embodied in the Redcrosse Knight.
+Book I is centred on the virtue of Holiness as embodied in the Redcrosse Knight.
 Largely self-contained, Book I can be understood to be its own miniature epic.
-The Redcrosse Knight and his lady Una travel together as he fights the monster Errour, then travel separately after the wizard Archimago tricks the Redcrosse Knight into thinking that Una is unchaste using a false dream.
-After he leaves, the Redcrosse Knight meets Duessa, who feigns distress in order to entrap him.
+At first, the Redcrosse Knight and his lady Una travel together when he defeats the monster Errour.
+Then they travel separately after the wizard Archimago, using a false dream, tricks the Redcrosse Knight into thinking that Una is unchaste.
+The Redcrosse Knight meets Duessa, who feigns distress in order to entrap him.
 Duessa leads the Redcrosse Knight to captivity by the giant Orgoglio.
+Meanwhile, Una seeks tirelessly to be reunited with the Redcrosse Knight.

-Meanwhile, Una overcomes peril, meets Arthur, and finally finds the Redcrosse Knight and rescues him from his capture, from Duessa, and from Despair.
-Una and Arthur help the Redcrosse Knight recover in the House of Holiness, with the House's ruler Caelia and her three daughters joining them; there the Redcrosse Knight sees a vision of his future.
+She overcomes many perils, meets Arthur, and finally rescues the Redcrosse Knight from his capture, from Duessa, and from Despair.
+Una and Arthur help the Redcrosse Knight recover in the House of Holiness, with the House's ruler Caelia and her three daughters joining them.
+There, the Redcrosse Knight sees a vision of his future.
 He then returns Una to her parents' castle and rescues them from a dragon, and the two are betrothed after resisting Archimago one last time.

 Book II is centred on the virtue of Temperance as embodied in Sir Guyon, who is tempted by the fleeing Archimago into nearly attacking the Redcrosse Knight.
 Guyon discovers a woman killing herself out of grief for having her lover tempted and bewitched by the witch Acrasia and killed.
 Guyon swears a vow to avenge them and protect their child.
 Guyon on his quest starts and stops fighting several evil, rash, or tricked knights and meets Arthur.
 Finally, they come to Acrasia's Island and the Bower of Bliss, where Guyon resists temptations to violence, idleness, and lust.
 Guyon captures Acrasia in a net, destroys the Bower, and rescues those imprisoned there.

 Book III is centred on the virtue of Chastity as embodied in Britomart, a lady knight.
 Resting after the events of Book II, Guyon and Arthur meet Britomart, who wins a joust with Guyon.
 They separate as Arthur and Guyon leave to rescue Florimell, while Britomart rescues the Redcrosse Knight.
 Britomart reveals to the Redcrosse Knight that she is pursuing Sir Artegall because she is destined to marry him.
 The Redcrosse Knight defends Artegall and they meet Merlin, who explains more carefully Britomart's destiny to found the English monarchy.
 Britomart leaves and fights Sir Marinell.
 Arthur looks for Florimell, joined later by Sir Satyrane and Britomart, and they witness and resist sexual temptation.
 Britomart separates from them and meets Sir Scudamore, looking for his captured lady Amoret.
 Britomart alone is able to rescue Amoret from the wizard Busirane.
 Unfortunately, when they emerge from the castle Scudamore is gone.
 (The 1590 version with Books I–III depicts the lovers' happy reunion, but this was changed in the 1596 version which contained all six books.)